olethalai/CAPSIZE/README.md

 ## WHY?!

-Once, I forgot the word for 'capitalize' but it's ok now because it's a method...
+Once, I forgot the word for 'capitalize' and said 'capsize' instead, but it's ok now because it's a method...
 Alias.

 I will go down with this ship.